Pakistan blocks Tinder, Grindr and other dating apps - KESQ

 Tagged and SayHi had each been downloaded about 300,000 times in Pakistan, and Skout 100,000 times in the past 12 months, according to Sensor Tower.

+Grindr’s chief operating officer Rick Marini said in a statement that the company is “deeply disappointed” by the ban.

+“While we appreciate the broad discretion granted to the Pakistan Telecommunication Authority, we are exploring ways that we can be of service to the LGBTQ community in the region,” Marini said.

-Tinder, which is owned by Match, did not immediately respond to a request for comment.
-Grinder and The Meet Group, which owns Tagged and Skout, also did not immediately respond to a request for comment.
+Tinder, which is owned by Match, did not respond to a request for comment.
+The Meet Group, which owns Tagged and Skout, also did not respond to a request for comment.
 SayHi could not be reached for comment.

 Pakistan’s telecommunications watchdog has also threatened to block TikTok, the popular video sharing app under enormous pressure in the United States.